bertmaher/multipy/README.md

 target_link_libraries(example-app PUBLIC "-Wl,--no-as-needed -rdynamic" dl pthread util multipy c10 torch_cpu)
 ```

-Currently, it is necessary to build ``multipy::runtime`` as a static library.
+Currently, it is necessary to build ``torch::deploy`` as a static library.
 In order to correctly link to a static library, the utility ``caffe2_interface_library``
 is used to appropriately set and unset ``--whole-archive`` flag.